What is an EGD?

 - Unexplained weight loss if the underlying cause has not been found through less invasive tests

-- Upper gastrointestinal bleeding, which can manifest as unexplained anemia, vomiting blood, or black or tarry stools
+- Upper gastrointestinal bleeding, which can show up as unexplained anemia, vomiting blood, or black or tarry stools

 - Upper gastrointestinal diseases, such as peptic ulcer, Barrett’s esophagus, strictures, gastroesophageal reflux disease (GERD), acid reflux, hiatal hernia, or heartburn